 - July 20, 1930, Shaker Rapid cars began using the Cleveland Union Terminal (CUT), after the Terminal Tower opened.

-- February 4, 1952, The Cleveland Transit System (CTS) broke ground for a heavy rail system behind the Windermere Carbarn, now Louis Stokes Station at Windermere, in East Cleveland.
+- Feb.
+4, 1952, The Cleveland Transit System (CTS) broke ground for a heavy rail system behind the Windermere Carbarn, now known as the Louis Stokes Station at Windermere.

-- November 15, 1968, A federal grant was used to finance a four-mile rail extension to Hopkins International Airport, making Cleveland the first city in the Western Hemisphere to offer direct rapid transit service to its major airport.
-The Puritas Red Line Station opened.
+- Nov.
+15, 1968, A federal grant financed a four-mile rail extension to Hopkins International Airport, making Cleveland the first city in the Western Hemisphere to offer direct rapid transit service to its major airport.
+The Puritas Station opened.

 - April 20, 1969, The Brookpark Red Line Station opened.

 - March 1, 1971, A Red Line station opened at East 34th Street-Campus.